-‘Celebrity Big Brother:’ Viewers Think Safety Competition Was Created To Keep Tom Green Around
+‘Celebrity Big Brother’: Viewers Think Safety Competition Was Created To Keep Tom Green Around

 Friday night saw the evictions of Natalie Eva Marie and Tom Green on Celebrity Big Brother.
-America lost two of its favorite houseguests in the double eviction but it wasn’t the eliminations that had viewers talking on Twitter.
+America lost two of its favorite houseguests in the double eviction, but it wasn’t the eliminations that had viewers talking on Twitter.
 After Natalie was voted out first, host Julie Chen announced to the remaining players that there would be one more twist in the game.

-The new twist was revealed to be a safety competition which would allow every houseguest (including the outgoing Head of Household) to compete to keep themselves off the block.
-According to Big Brother Daily, whoever won the safety twist would not be allowed to compete for HOH but was guaranteed not to be nominated.
+The new twist was revealed to be a safety competition which would allow every houseguest — including the outgoing Head of Household — to compete to keep themselves off the block.
+According to Big Brother Daily, whoever won the safety twist would not be allowed to compete for HOH, but was guaranteed not to be nominated.
 The safety twist would benefit anyone who won it, but the competition was way more beneficial to Tom since he was the outgoing HOH.
 He normally would have been the only houseguest guaranteed not to be safe, and viewers felt like something was a little fishy.

 Twitter began to blow up with many fans and viewers suggesting the safety twist was created by production to let Tom stay in the house.
-Tom has been one of the fans favorite houseguests according to many online polls and he was a good source of drama since most of the house was against him.
+Tom has been one of the fan favorite houseguests, according to many online polls, and he was a good source of drama since most of the house was against him.

 Production thinking "How can we make sure Tom Green stays?" like… pic.twitter.com/WzYyIOPcnl